ewhal/pomf-todo/README.md

 - Replace JSHint with ESLint
 - Fix three "JSHint" violations in `js/pomf.js`
   - Up for a challenge?
 Fix the remaining ESLint errors (`eslint:recommended`).
+- Test if `case 413` workaround is still necessary in `js/pomf.js`
+  - What is this `<div/>`?
+Is it even valid markup in this scenario?
+Do we need it?

 ### Release `2.1.0`